Range & Charging

 However, with LFP always being fully topped up, the additional 20% tends to make up for its lower capacity.
 Its also more likely they will outlast the car itself.

 Driving on long trips does need some planing in choosing charger stops with good facilities.
-In USA, drivers have discovered the shortest trips are when staying in the 10-50% range and stopping more often.
 In N.Z. a Tesla can easily travel Auckland to Wellington in a day with just one 30 minute supercharger stop.
 In practice, such long trips usually involve about three stops, for personal comfort and a meal.
 The time taken to fill-up an ICE, pay, use conveniences, wait for coffee, is close to 20 minutes.
 An E.V is much the same, but is left charging for the whole time.
 The plug-in, swipe on, and unplug times are no more than that for inserting a petrol pump hose, but excludes: holding it while filling, paying, and moving to a park, before even considering refreshments.
-An E.V owner proceeds straight to coffee and charges while eating lunch.
+An E.V owner proceeds straight to coffee and lunch while charging.

 On my trip to Whanganui, due to my wrong navigation computer options, the car recommended a detour to the nearest supercharger, which happened to be in Taupo and would add an extra 160km to the trip.
 Unfortunately the Tesla software at the time did not know about the many independent fast chargers available in N.Z.
 It does see many destination chargers though.
 This is why in NZ one must have accounts with other power vendors.
 In my case I chose Charge Net who have three hundred odd of them throughout the North and South Islands.
 Their phone app shows:- where chargers are, if working, or currently in use.
 Chargers are activated with an RF ID tag or login via the app.
 Tesla superchargers just need plugging in as they know your car ID and already have your credit card details.
 However, if you don't regularly use paid chargers, remember to check your card details with each vendor before a long trip, or you may, when miles from home like me, find the charger won't work as your card has expired.